bssw-psip/ptc-catalog/catalog/AgileAdoption.md

 # Agile Adoption

+## Target

-**Target**: Team begins with Kanban and adopts additional processes in response to specific team needs.
+Team begins with Kanban and adopts additional processes in response to specific team needs.

+## User Story

-**User Story**: As a project leader, I have heard of teams that have adopted Agile workflows and significant success, and others that have had a very negative experience.
+As a project leader, I have heard of teams that have adopted Agile workflows and significant success, and others that have had a very negative experience.
 Therefore, I want to capture the advantages of Agile without wasting time on unnecessary overhead so that I can improve the productivity of my team.

 ## Card